vlngf/OilMetagenomesDB/documentation/samples/README.md

 Dental calculus samples are listed as `dental calculus` (as defined in `assets/enums/<column>.json`).
 This is to ensure data consistency.

-If you wish to a new category, please consult with the [SPAAM community](spaam-community.github.io), and then add it to `assets/enums/<column>.json`.
+If you wish to a new category, please consult with the [agni-bioinformatics-lab](https://github.com/agni-bioinformatics-lab), and then add it to
+`assets/enums/<column>.json`.

 Sample columns are as follows: